 Thanksgiving Day occurs the last Thursday in November every year.
-According to <????>, in 1621, the Plymouth colonists and Wampanoag Indians shared an autumn harvest feast that is acknowledged today as one of the first Thanksgiving celebrations in the colonies.
+In 1621, the Plymouth colonists and Wampanoag Indians shared an autumn harvest feast that is acknowledged today as one of the first Thanksgiving celebrations in the colonies.

 For more than two centuries, days of thanksgiving were celebrated by individual colonies and states.
 It wasn’t until 1863, in the midst of the Civil War, that President Abraham Lincoln proclaimed a national Thanksgiving Day to be held each November.

 Like clockwork, after disembark in Plymouth, and the settler’s first harvest back in 1621, Thanksgiving has been celebrated by groups of Americans in one form or another.
 The holiday and Plymouth is the symbol of where our national celebration began.
 According to Plimouth Plantation, the classic Thanksgiving menu of turkey, cranberries, pumpkin pie, and root vegetables is based on New England fall harvests.